9Quid/WindowsServer2022-Lab/09-Ubuntu-AD-Intergration/README.md

 ![alt text](Screenshots/Linux-test-file.png)

-**The figure above shows the mounted Windows share and the test file created from Linux.**
+***The figure above shows the mounted Windows share and the test file created from Linux.***

 ## Key Settings Configured:

-- Ubuntu client network configured with static IP/DNS pointing to the AD Domain Controller (9QUID-SERVER)
+- Ubuntu client network configured with static IP/DNS pointing to the AD Domain Controller (9QUID-SERVER).

-- DNS and hostname verified using resolvectl, nslookup, and ping
+- DNS and hostname verified using resolvectl, nslookup, and ping.

-- Time synchronization set with chrony to the DC NTP server (192.168.1.9)

-- Domain join completed using realm join and SSSD configured for Kerberos authentication
+- Domain join completed using realm join and SSSD configured for Kerberos authentication.

-- PAM configured with pam_mkhomedir to auto-create home directories for AD users
+- PAM configured with pam_mkhomedir to auto-create home directories for AD users.

 - Permission denied: Check that the AD user has proper NTFS and Share permissions on the server.

 ## Difficulties Encountered:

-- DNS resolution issues when default route went through a different network interface
+- DNS resolution issues when default route went through a different network interface.

-- Initial inability to ping the DC using domain names
+- Initial inability to ping the DC using domain names.

-- Recognizing that the domain user prompt differs from the local user prompt
+- Recognizing that the domain user prompt differs from the local user prompt.

 - Time synchronization failed, unfortunately I could not get this one right.
-I will have to dig deeper and verify how to fix it
+I will have to dig deeper and verify how to fix it.

 ## Troubleshooting Steps Taken:

-- I verified network interfaces and routing with `ip addr` and `ip route`
+- I verified network interfaces and routing with `ip addr` and `ip route`.

-- Tested connectivity to DC via direct IP and FQDN using ping and nc
+- Tested connectivity to DC via direct IP and FQDN using ping and nc.

-- Confirmed SSSD and oddjobd services were running with `systemctl status`
+- Confirmed SSSD and oddjobd services were running with `systemctl status`.

-- verified domain join and user recognition with realm list, id, and getent passwd
+- verified domain join and user recognition with realm list, id, and getent passwd.

 - Check DNS resolution with: